diegopacheco/dynomite-docker/README.md

 3. Bake docker images $ ./dynomite-docker.sh bake
 3. Create the Dynomite clusters $ ./dynomite-docker.sh run 0.5.8

 ## Windows/Mac: How to use it?

 #### Docker (Require changes on bash script)

 1. Install docker
 2. Get docker public/host IP
-3. change dynomite-docker.sh script and use -P before docker run the cluster.
+3. Change dynomite-docker.sh script and use -P before (docker run) the cluster.
-4. change the paths for /usr/ to your local path
+4. Change the paths for /usr/ to your local path
-5. do Docker ps and get the dynamic ports mapping for 8102 and change the seeds config also use docker public ip on seeds.
+5. Do Docker ps and get the dynamic ports mapping for 8102 and change the seeds config also use docker public ip on seeds.
 6. (just 1 time) Bake docker images $ ./dynomite-docker.sh bake
 7. Create the Dynomite clusters $ ./dynomite-docker.sh run 0.5.8